-Constipation is one of those problems that sneaks up on you.
-Your cat might still act “mostly fine,” but the litter box starts telling a different story: fewer stools, tiny hard pieces, or that uncomfortable straining that makes you pause and think, “Is this an emergency?”
+Constipation is one of those problems that can creep up quietly.
+Your cat may still seem mostly okay at first, but the litter box starts showing a different story: fewer stools, tiny hard pieces, longer straining, or that uncomfortable look that makes you stop and wonder whether this is still “watch and wait.”

 - 1) Quick triage: is this urgent?